-See Appendix A for Energy Use Sources.
+See Appendix A, Section 2.
+Energy Use Sources.

 ^a Each gallon of petroleum product was assumed to equal one gallon of crude oil.
 The oil used to produce electricity is also estimated.
-See Appendix A, p.
-23 for details.
+See Appendix A, Section 2.4 for details.

-b Percentages may not sum to totals due to rounding.
+^b Percentages may not sum to totals due to rounding.